Guardians of the Container Galaxy

 chris-ayers.com | @Chris_L_Ayers

-Groot: Zero Trust Principles
+Groot: Zero Trust in Kubernetes

 chris-ayers.com | @Chris_L_Ayers